-- The 5500i can increase the density and loudness of the program material by multiband compression, limiting, and clipping.
-This improves the consistency of the station's sound and increasing loudness and definition remarkably, without producing unpleasant side effects. - The 5500i rides gain over an adjustable range of up to 25 dB, compressing dynamic range and compensating for both operator gain-riding errors and gain inconsistencies in automated systems. - The 5500i's Two-Band processing structure is phase-linear to maximize audible transparency. - The 5500i can import and run any 8300, 8400, or 8500 "LL" (Low-Latency) preset via the 5500i PC Remote application.
-This means that you can use an 8300, 8400, or 8500 to develop presets for 5500i if you do not use features in the other processors not supported by the 5500i.
-(If you try to import a preset that uses features unsupported by 5500i, the 5500i will interpret that preset as best it can by using the available 5500i features see To Import Archived 8300, 8400, 8500 and 5500i Presets into Your 5500i on page 3-70 for details.)
+- The 8600Si can increase the density and loudness of the program material by multiband compression, limiting, and clipping-improving the consistency of the station's sound and increasing loudness and definition remarkably, without producing unpleasant side effects. - The 8600Si rides gain over an adjustable range of up to 25 dB, compressing dynamic range and compensating for both operator gain-riding errors and gain inconsistencies in automated systems. - The 8600Si's Two-Band processing structures can be made phase-linear to maximize audible transparency.